AOrto/AOrto.github.io/README.md

-October 25:  Branch Coat and Warm Clothing Giveaway.
-We are currently collecting coats and other warm clothing to give away to the Corcoran Community.
-Please donate any of those items that you no longer need but that are in good condition.
-Items may be brought to the church for storage before the event. for more information contact brother Curtis.

 November 1 Branch Pinewood Derby

-If you see this ask President Orton: what is his favorite scary movie?
+If you see this ask President Orton: what hes dressing up as for halloween?

-also tell him this fun fact: The Mummy writer John Lloyd Balderston was a foreign correspondent for New York World, and he wrote extensively about the opening of Tutankhamun’s tomb in 1922.
-Originally, Universal’s film was going to follow a 300-year-old magician living in San Francisco, but when Balderston joined the project, he moved the story to Egypt, renamed the main character Imhotep, and focused in on the Scroll of Thoth..
+Also tell him this fun fact: Halloween is even older than Christianity itself.
+It all started as a pre-Christian Celtic festival called Samhain, which means "summer's end."

 also try to find the ducks hidden arround the building, but dont move them though.

-the always remember.
+they always remember.

 <h3> Gate Code: 3185</h3>
 ---